OSPAMOX 500mg/5ml gran 100ml

 How long should you take Ospamox?

-If you have any further questions related to the use of this medicine, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 4. Possible side effects